 Federal Regulations require each certificate holder operating under Part 121 to adopt contingency plans for lengthy airport ground delays.
-SkyWest strives to meet its commitment of excellent customer service by proactively identifying and mitigating lengthy airport ground delays associated with Air Traffic Control (ATC), weather or other conditions.
-SkyWest has sufficient resources to implement this plan.
-In connection with our major airline partners, our plans have been coordinated with airport authorities-to include sharing of gates and facilities if necessary,Transportation Security Administration, and U.S. Customs and Border Protection.
+We are committed to assertively managing our operation with maximum safety and care, while minimizing passenger discomfort.
+SkyWest strives to meet its commitment of excellent customer service by proactively identifying and mitigating lengthy airport ground delays associated with Air Traffic Control (ATC), weather or other impacting conditions.
+SkyWest has committed sufficient resources and training to implement this plan effectively.

 - ATC (Air Traffic Control) advises the PIC that a return to the gate, or allowing passengers to deplane at a location other than the gate, would significantly disrupt airport operations.

-- Make timely announcements regarding the flight status-from the time SkyWest becomes aware of the delay, and every 30 minutes thereafter
+- Make timely announcements regarding the flight status and cause of delay(s), from the time SkyWest becomes aware of the delay, and every 30 minutes thereafter.

-- Make every reasonable effort to ensure the aircraft is properly serviced and appropriately provisioned with adequate food and potable water based on factors such as aircraft type and trip length
+- Make every reasonable effort to ensure the aircraft is properly serviced and appropriately provisioned, based on factors such as aircraft type and trip length.

-- Will provide snacks and beverages to passengers no later than 2 hours after the aircraft leaves the gate and/or touches down, unless the PIC determines that safety or security considerations preclude such service.
+- Provide snacks and beverages to passengers no later than two hours after the aircraft leaves the gate and/or touches down, unless the PIC determines that safety or security considerations preclude such service.

 - Ensure access to medical attention for any passenger, if necessary.

 - Ensure comfortable cabin temperature and adequate ventilation.

 - Flight deck/InFlight crew will monitor passenger and cabin conditions and notify SkyWest Operational Control Center officials to change the course of action, when necessary.